Estimated reading time: 11 minutes

-Your vape can taste burnt because of accumulated residue on your coil, or if either coil or wicking are worn out.
-Burnt tastes can also happen because vape juice is too heavy for your wick to absorb.
-Other reasons for burnt tastes include not priming a new coil, vaping with power too high, or low juice levels in your tank.
+Your vape can taste burnt because of accumulated residue on your coil, or because coil or wicking have expired.
+It can also happen because vape juice is too VG-heavy.
+Other reasons for burnt tastes include not priming a new coil, vaping at high power, or low juice levels.

 What is a dry hit?